Circuit-killer/fpga-usbhid-host/README.md

     80 06 00 01 00 00 12 00

-and copy it to the USB constants in "USB_saitek.vhd" like this:
+and copy it to the USB constants in "USB_saitek.vhd" giving them any comprehensive name like this:

     constant C_GET_DESCRIPTOR_DEVICE_12h: std_logic_vector(11*8-1 downto 0) :=
       usb_data_gen(C_DATA0 & x"80_06_00_01_00_00_12_00"):